enegoktan/rnaseq-ene/README.md

 # RNA SEQ archive for scripts

-This is a repository including the scripts during the IMSR Research Placement at the University of Birmingham.
+This is a repository includes the scripts during the IMSR Research Placement at the University of Birmingham.
 The project investigated the gene expression of candidate long-chain saturated fatty acid transporters in human pancreatic beta-cells.